kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

 1. From the bootstrap node, run this command to create a hashed password for superuser authentication, where `<superuser_password>` is the superuser password.
 Use the hashed password key for the `superuser_password_hash` parameter in your `config.yaml` file.

         $ sudo bash dcos_generate_config.sh --hash-password <superuser_password>

+    Here is an example of a hashed password output.

         Extracting image from this script and loading into docker daemon, this step can take a few minutes dcos-genconf.9eda4ae45de5488c0c-c40556fa73a00235f1.tar
         Running mesosphere/dcos-genconf docker with BUILD_DIR set to /home/centos/genconf